That Hamilton Woman-1941

 Grade: A

-As with those films, the odd story and the peculiar acting styles are prevalent making the film quite the experience.
+As with those films, the odd story and the peculiar acting styles are prevalent, making the film quite the experience.

-Steven Murphy (Farrell) is an esteemed cardiac surgeon who “befriends” a troubled teenage boy named Martin (Barry Keoghan) whose father had died years earlier as a result of Steven’s negligence.
+Steven Murphy (Farrell) is an esteemed cardiac surgeon who “befriends” a troubled teenage boy named Martin (Barry Keoghan), whose father had died years earlier as a result of Steven’s negligence.

 The creepy premise is enormously intriguing as the conclusion cannot be foreseen.

-A basic yet deep storyline is wonderfully spun with many possible directions for the plot to go in.
 After forty-five minutes or so of the audience wondering why Steven and Martin meet secretly in diners, hospital corridors, or other remote areas, the teen boy’s true motivations come to the surface as he rapidly and calmly puts his cards on the table for Steven.

 Surprisingly, none of the characters are particularly sympathetic.